 - multi-color gradients are also one of the trends used by many famous designers today to build a strong brand for cool companies;

 - geometric figures + originality are a perfect combination for logo design.
-After all, logos should be symbolic, otherwise, they are bad logos.
+After all, logos should be symbolic.
+Otherwise, they are bad logos.
 And what is a better way to convey the meaning than geometry?
-At the same time, it was rarefied with bright colors, mentioned above, and softer shapes in 2019;
+At the same time, it was rarefied with bright colors, mentioned above, and softer shapes in 2021;

 - minimalistic illustrations.
-In recent years, minimalism has been one of the most popular trends since, thanks to it, logos are simple and clear, but not boring.
+In recent years, minimalism has been one of the most popular trends since, thanks to it, logos are simple and clear but not boring.
 Many companies and designers prefer this style.
-In addition, such simplified logos are easily combined with any type of marketing material.
-If you also combine minimalism with geometry, you’ll get splendid conceptual logos which will never be included in a list of worst logos;
+In addition, such simplified logos are easily combined with any marketing material.
+If you also combine minimalism with geometry, you’ll get splendid conceptual logos that will never be included in a list of worst logos;

 - minimalist typography.
 We’ve already noted that illustrations feature minimalism, but it’s smoothly becoming a characteristic of typography, as well.
 Typographic logos are created using letters or brand names, and they often include the full commercial name;

 - an illustration replacing a part of a word or some words is another latest trend in the field of logo design.
 Creative logos often include illustrations to replace a part of a word.
 In most cases, it will be a letter or two.
-Certainly, the illustration replacing a letter should remind us of the letter itself and still make good sense, otherwise, it’ll be another example of bad logos;
+Certainly, the illustration replacing a letter should remind us of the letter itself and make good sense.
+Otherwise, it’ll be another example of bad logos;

 - artistic logos and illustrations.
 Many designers are genuine artists deep inside.
-How amazing this is that in 2019, they can safely express their artistic views in logos, as this is one of the trends of the year.
+How amazing this is that in 2021, they can safely express their artistic views in logos, as this is one of the year’s trends.

-Naturally, large brands, whose logos are recognizable and popular, are sometimes reluctant to change them, but this is a wrong decision which might result in becoming already bad logos.
+Naturally, large brands, whose logos are recognizable and popular, are sometimes reluctant to change them, but this is a wrong decision that might become already bad logos.
 One should adjust to the demands of times so that to always remain on-trend.
 The logo should not necessarily be completely changed.
 Rebranding is what will make your logo more modern and effective with small changes.

 5 unique and effective logos